-Michelle Kalisz is a fitness professional in New York City, who specializes in Pilates, yoga, and dance.
-She helped us identify four simple exercises to help strengthen and tighten your back as well as reduce back fat.
+Michelle Kalisz is a fitness professional in New York City who specializes in Pilates, yoga, and dance.
+She helped us identify four simple exercises to strengthen and tighten your back as well as reduce back fat.

 “One thing to note is the location of fat storage is largely genetic/diet controlled,” Kalisz says.
 “Although reduction is definitely possible, dramatically changing one’s proportions is very rare.
 Pilates is an excellent way of reshaping and lengthening the body to its full potential.”

-The combination of cardio and diet is probably the best thing you can do for back fat, but here are four exercises Kalisz recommends to target this difficult area.
+The combination of cardio and diet is probably the best thing you can do for back fat, as they both help reduce the amount of fat deposits in the body.
+Here are four exercises Kalisz recommends to tone this difficult area.

 This side leg lift exercise is designed to stabilize the pelvic-lumbar and oblique muscle regions, as well as lateral flexion, which strengthens torso muscles around the spinal region.